UP | HOME

 Interfacing with the Robot

-• Joint states should be published on the /joint_states topic
+• Joint states should be published on the /joint_states topic.

 • The /execute_trajectory action (of type moveit_msgs/action/ExecuteTrajectory) tells moveit to execute the trajectory